-A bit loose answer, but before you can decide what frequency is best for you, you have to consider that protein synthesis does not last equally for everyone and may vary considerably depending on training age, chronological age, personal genetics, nutrition and stressors.
+Before you decide what frequency is best for you, you must consider that protein synthesis does not last equally for everyone and may vary considerably depending on training age, chronological age, personal genetics, nutrition, and life stressors.

-As a general rule, the less experienced you are, the longer the protein synthesis, up to 72 hours, while for experienced lifter it can last for as little as 24 hours.
+As a general rule, the less experienced you are, the longer the protein synthesis, up to 72 hours, while for experienced lifters, it can last for as little as 24 hours.

 On the contrary, a beginner can expect to retain an elevated protein synthesis for up to 3 days.
-This means that if you are just starting out you should wait at least 72 hours before training the same muscle group.
+This means that you should wait at least 72 hours before training the same muscle group if you are starting.

-Depending on your current fitness level, you may need to change schedule as you progress with time.
-As a beginner 2 times per week seems to be a good place to start from.
+Depending on your current fitness level, you may need to change your schedule as you progress with time.
+As a beginner, two times per week seems to be an excellent place to start.

-As you progress, you may need to increase training frequency to 3 or 4 times per week for the same muscle group, while keeping volume for each session low and nowhere as near as bro split routines levels.
+As you progress, you may need to increase training frequency to 3 or 4 times per week for the same muscle group while keeping volume for each session low and nowhere near bro split routines.

-Advanced trainees can train each muscle group even 6 days per week for full body workouts, while keeping volume to a minimum, as shown in this Norvegian study, taking great care NOT to go at full intensity each and every day.
+Advanced trainees can train each muscle group even six days per week for full-body workouts while keeping the volume to a minimum, as shown in this Norvegian study, taking great care NOT to go at full intensity every day.

-Of course, this is a situation of best case scenario whereas you can train every day.
-For most people with commitments the good old classic full body routine 3 to 4 times per week is the best compromise between workout effectiveness and personal free time.
+Of course, this is a situation of best-case scenario where you can train every day.
+For most people with commitments, the good old classic full-body routine 3 to 4 times per week is the best compromise between workout effectiveness and personal free time.

-Having clarified that you can increase your training frequency as you get stronger and more resilient, it remains to be seen how much volume and intensity to apply for each session, as these two factors also greatly affect your recovery ability, regardless of protein synthesis.
+Having clarified that you can increase your training frequency as you get stronger and more resilient, it remains to be seen how much volume and intensity to apply for each session.
+These two factors also significantly affect your recovery ability, regardless of protein synthesis.